 I thought I should always be in opposition and fighting a forlorn hope.
 But something like a miracle has happened, and here I am!

-And, in addition to local rates collection, borough councils were expected to collect a so-called ‘precept’ for the funding of four cross-London authorities: London County Council, Metropolitan Police, Metropolitan Asylums Board and the Metropolitan Water Board.
+In addition to local rates collection, borough councils were also expected to collect a so-called ‘precept’ for the funding of four cross-London authorities: London County Council, Metropolitan Police, Metropolitan Asylums Board and the Metropolitan Water Board.

 It was this precept that the council decided not to pay, as leverage in forcing a fairer rate system which did not penalize poorer boroughs.
-At its meeting on 22 March 1921 the Poplar Council resolved not to make its precepts and to apply these revenues to the costs of local poor relief.
+At its meeting on 22 March 1921 the Poplar Council resolved not to pay its precepts and to instead use this money to support the costs of local poor relief.

 This illegal action created a sensation, and led to legal proceedings against the council..
 On 29 July the thirty councillors involved marched in procession from Bow to the High Court, headed by a brass band.

-Informed by the judge that they must apply the precepts, the councillors would not budge; early in September, Lansbury and 29 fellow-councillors were imprisoned for contempt of court.
+Informed by the judge that they must apply the precepts, the councillors would not budge; early in September, Lansbury and 29 fellow-councillors were found guilty of contempt of court and sentenced to imprisonment.
 Among those sentenced were his son Edgar, Edgar’s wife, Minnie and a pregnant Nellie Cressall.

-In September, the councillors were due to be arrested and imprisoned.
-The five women councillors – Julia Scurr, Nellie Cressall, Minnie Lansbury, Jenny Mackay and Susan Lawrence – gathered together outside Poplar Town Hall on Newby Place.
+On the day they were due to be arrested and imprisoned, the five women councillors – Julia Scurr, Nellie Cressall, Minnie Lansbury, Jenny Mackay and Susan Lawrence – gathered together outside Poplar Town Hall on Newby Place.
 A large crowd of supporters tried to prevent their imprisonment.
 But Susan Lawrence spoke to the crowd saying, “We are here representing a principle which we have the right to defend as well as the men.
 If you prevent us from going, you do us the worst turn you can.”
 The women were given flowers and then driven slowly down the East India Dock Road surrounded by 10,000 supporters before being taken to Holloway Prison (the men were taken to Brixton Prison).

 The Daily Herald printed the parting messages of some of the councillors: